Mohammad Amir: 2017 ICC Champions Trophy

 Amir played his second ICC ODI tournament in the 2017 ICC Champions Trophy.
 During the first two games against arch rivals India and South Africa, Amir failed to pick up wickets but was economical with the figures of 0/32 (8.1) and 0/50 (10) respectively.
 It was in the Sri Lanka game where he picked up his first wickets.
 He picked important wickets of Angelo Mathews and Niroshan Dickwella and ended with figures of 2/53 (10).
 But his important contribution came from bat where he scored 28 from 63.
 Chasing Sri Lanka's target of 237, Pakistan was struggling at 162/7 before he arrived and, along with skipper Sarfraz Ahmed, shared an unbeaten stand of 75 to guide his team to their fourth semi final of their Champions Trophy.

-Amir missed the semi final against England due to back spasms.
+Amir missed the semi-final against England due to back spasms.
 But his absence was barely noticeable as his replacement, Rumman Raees bowled well on debut with 2/44.
 Pakistan won that match by 8 wickets.

 Amir was pivotal in helping Pakistan win the 2017 ICC Champions Trophy by claiming top three wickets against arch-rivals India in the Final.
 Amir entered his second ICC final.
 It was against India, who were in a comfortable position.
 After Pakistan posted a challenging total of 338, it was the Indian batsmen that needed to be taken care of.
 Their top three batsmen, Rohit Sharma, Shikhar Dhawan and Virat Kohli scored 70% of India's runs in the tournament.
 Amir got them all out.
 He trapped Sharma in front for LBW where he was given a three ball duck.
 Then he took the Indian skipper for 5.
 Kohli, at first, was dropped by Azhar Ali at first slip.
 However, he didn't have to wait much to take the wicket, making him edge the next ball to point where Shadab Khan took a good catch.
 Amir got his third after he bowled a cross seamer to Dhawan, which he edged to the wicket-keeper, Sarfaraz Ahmed for 21.
 Amir finished with the figures of 3/16 (6).
 It was Amir's dream spell as his side bowled out the defending champions for 158, winning by 180 runs.

 Amir has rated Indian cricketer Virat Kohli as the best batsman in the world.
 Kohli also rated Amir as one of the ‘toughest’ bowlers to face in the world cricket.
-Amir's brother said that this was what he wanted to do.
-After that spot fixing scandal at the same city, he wanted to make up for his wrongdoings and the spell in the final was something that brought his family relief.